Honey bee: Symbolism

 In ancient Egyptian mythology, honey bees were believed to be born from the tears of the Sun god, Ra.
 Because of their divine origin, they were used to represent the Pharaoh.
 They were also used as a symbol of Lower Egypt in conjunction with the sedge, which represented Upper Egypt.

 In Joseph and Asenath, a work composed by ancient Egyptian Jews who may have been affiliated with the Leontopolis temple, bee and honey imagery appears when Asenath converts and is visited by an angel.
 If the work was indeed connected to the Leontopolis temple, the bees likely represent Levite priests, and the imagery intends to signify the legitimacy of a Jewish temple in Egypt.

 A community of honey bees has often been employed by political theorists as a model of human society, from Aristotle and Plato to Virgil.
 Honey bees, signifying immortality and resurrection, were royal emblems of the Merovingians.
-The U.S. state of Utah is called the "Beehive State", the state emblem is the beehive, the state insect is the honey bee, and a beehive and the word "industry" appear on both the state flag and seal.
+The U.S. state of Utah is called the "Beehive State"; the state emblem is the beehive, the state insect is the honey bee, and a beehive appears on both the state flag and seal.